Scheduled MonumentsWalesCastle Pencader

 What is Castle Pencader?

-Castle Pencader is a motte-and-bailey castle located in Carmarthenshire, Wales, dating to the Norman period following the conquest of South Wales in the late eleventh century.
+Castle Pencader is a motte-and-bailey castle located in Carmarthenshire, Wales, dating to the Norman period following the late eleventh-century conquest and settlement of South Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM070.

 What period does Castle Pencader date from?

 Castle Pencader dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Castle Pencader?